mitranim/atril/src-docs/html/$index/index.md

 Despite its power, `atril` is simple at its core.
 The entire library is 47KB minified with dependencies.
 This includes 14KB of `zone.js`, which comes with a `Promise` polyfill.
-The framework has no other ES6 dependencies.
+The library has no other ES6 dependencies.

 Browser support: standards-compliant browsers; IE10 and above.